-Nematodes are not a major pest of cauliflower in Arizona.
-Nematodes are relatively inactive during the cooler winter months that vegetable crops are grown.
-Cool weather also slows the nematode's life cycle.
-If cauliflower is grown when weather is warmer nematodes can pose a threat.
-The root knot nematode's life cycle can be as short as 18 days when conditions are favorable.
+Nematodes are not a major pest of kohlrabi in Arizona.
+Due to the cool soil temperature, nematodes are relatively inactive during the winter months that vegetable crops are grown.
+Cool soil temperatures also slows the nematode's life cycle.
+If kohlrabi is grown when weather is warmer nematodes can pose a threat.

 The female nematode lays her eggs on the plant and on the soil.
 Larvae hatch from the eggs and pass through three larval stages before becoming sexually mature adults.
-The hatched larvae enter the roots, and travel between and through the cells to the differentiating vascular tissue.
-Nematodes feed through a needle-like stylet that is inserted into the plant cell.
-Digestive enzymes are secreted, through the stylet, into the cell to predigest the contents.
-The nematode then sucks out the cell's contents.
-As the nematode feeds, its salivary secretions cause the enlargement of surrounding cells, creating galls.
+The hatched larvae enter the roots, and travel between and through the cells to the differentiating vascular tissue and feed on the cellular contents.
 Nematode damage often results in infection by Rhizoctonia and other fungi.
 Nematode feeding causes stunting, wilting, yield reduction, discoloration of leaves, poor top growth, reduced root system, rotting roots and root galls.

-Sampling and Treatment Threshold: Scouting should begin far enough in advance of planting to allow a pre-plant treatment if an infestation is discovered.
+Sampling and Treatment Thresholds: Scouting should begin far enough in advance of planting to allow a pre-plant treatment if an infestation is discovered.
 When scouting for nematodes one should observe the roots and look for; gelatinous masses of eggs exuding from smaller roots and galls.
 Galls should be cut open and investigated for the presence of eggs, larvae and adult nematodes.
 Nematode infestations will often occur in isolated areas within the field.
 Areas where plants show symptoms should be specifically checked but random sampling should also be performed.
-The threshold at which a field should be treated is undetermined; however, when populations occur in soils that are sandy, sandy loam, loamy sand, or when populations are large the field should be treated.
+The threshold at which a field should be treated is undetermined: however, when populations occur in soils that are sandy, sandy loam, loamy sand, or when populations are large the field should be treated.
 If infestations are in localized areas, spot fumigation can be used to reduce cost.

 Biological Control: Some growers use Stienernema carpocapsae, a species of parasitic nematode, to decrease nematode pest populations.
-This species nematode does not directly attack root knot nematodes but does compete with them.
+This species of nematode does not directly attack noxious nematodes but does compete with them.
 Some growers have had success decreasing nematode populations with this method, but the results are inconsistent.
-Myrothecium verrucaria has been also used with some success.
+Myrothecium verrucaria has also been used with some success.
 M. verrucaria can be applied pre-plant, at planting or post-planting, but should not be applied directly to the foliage and must be incorporated.

-Chemical Control: Chemical applications to a field are incapable of eradicating a nematode population, they will only reduce the population.
-Nematodes, however, are rarely a large enough threat in cauliflower fields to warrant the expense of a chemical treatment.
-When it is decided to treat a field, fumigants are the most common choice for control.
+Chemical Control: Chemical applications to a field are incapable of eradicating a nematode population; they will only reduce the population.
+Nematodes, however, are rarely a large enough threat in kohlrabi fields to warrant the expense of a chemical treatment.
+If a field is treated, fumigants are commonly used to treat for nematodes.
 The soil, however, must be properly prepared by plowing under all crop residues and allowing it to completely decompose.
 Decomposition can take as long as a month, but additional plowing or disking will speed decay.
 If this is not done prior to fumigation, the fumigant can not properly penetrate the debris and large soil clods and cannot kill the nematodes.
 The field must be at 50% capacity and the soil temperature should range between 50-80°F for fumigation to be the most successful.
 The amount of time that must lapse between fumigation and planting varies depending on the product used and the species of nematode present.